Pictured: Deluxe Homebrew Starter Kit via MoreBeer

 - Related Categories: Yeast, Yeast Starters, Fermentation, Fermenters, Temp Control

 - Bottles can be had for free!
 Save them, ask friends to save them or talk to your local bar.
 I’ve had great success getting high quality Belgian/German bottles from a local bar.
 A soak in warm/hot PBW can help clean the inside and also helps you get old labels off.

 - You can save a bundle by buying keg o-rings in bulk.

-- Related Categories: Bottling, Draft, Faucets, Kegs, Kegerator, Kegging Systems, Temp Control
+- Related Categories: Bottling, Bottles, Draft, Faucets, Kegs, Kegerator, Kegging Systems, Temp Control

 - Extract brewing is a great way to start!
 You can always brew all grain when you’re ready.
 You’ll use much of the same equipment.

 - All grain brewing in a nutshell: soaking crushed grains in a measured amount of warm water, waiting (the mash), draining that liquid (now wort) and then, depending on what technique you’re using, rinsing those grains to get more sugars out of the mash.